 - Physical development and access to the environment

 If your child does not qualify for special education services through your school district, she may still qualify for services through Section 504 of the Rehabilitation Act.
-See Why a 504 Plan May Be Right for Your Child.

 Why does the Individualized Education Program (IEP) say my child is Other Health Impaired when her diagnosis is Attention Deficit Hyperactivity Disorder (ADHD)?

 ADHD is the diagnosis.
 Other Health Impaired is the disability category that includes ADHD, as well as several other diagnoses.
 Remember, doctors and medical providers talk about diagnoses, while educators talk about disability categories.

 My child received Early Childhood Intervention (ECI) services but did not qualify for school-based services.
 How can this be?

 Receiving Early Childhood Intervention services does not guarantee your child will qualify for school services.
 The criteria the school uses to determine eligibility is different than the ECI criteria.